 Mirrors are conventional metaphors that describe the dominant cultural narrative.
 Magicians are new metaphors which constitute a new way of looking at things.
 Mutinies are new metaphors that criticize and transform the dominant narrative. [click] Take the concept LOVE.
 LOVE IS A JOURNEY is the typical way of thinking of it – start, end, ups and downs, etc..
 LOVE IS A COLLABRATIVE WORK OF ART suggests much greater control and co-creating something that others might consider beautiful.
 LOVE IS A DEAD END STREET riffs off LOVE IS A JOURNEY, saying this is a journey not worth taking.

-Next was a thought experiment on the question “If Nature could see us in our entirety, what would we look at”.
-One answer is the ECONOMIC SYSTEM IS A ROBOT metaphor that I am developing.
-This particular metaphor is interesting to me because it is not only explanatory abut also actionable; that is, it can be used to identify and target interventions.
+Next was a thought experiment on the notion “If Nature could see us in our entirety, what might we look like?”.
+One answer is the ECONOMIC SYSTEM IS A ROBOT metaphor below.
+This particular metaphor is not only explanatory abut also actionable; that is, it can be used to identify and target interventions.
 It also be can to look at the big picture and also drill down on particular economic subset or holon (e.g., clean energy jobs in Richmond, the state prison system, asthma in West Oakland).

 - Humans and Nature